 Glenn and I dated for two years.
-He was artistic, angsty, and brooding – I imagined he was a modern day Heathcliff striding across the moors in his Levis and calvary boots, pushing his long hair out of his eyes.
-We spent every waking moment together and many of those moments were shared with Danny, our third Musketeer, and the one that had introduced us and was a best friend to both of us.
+He was artistic, angsty, and brooding - I imagined he was a modern day Heathcliff striding across the moors in his Levis and calvary boots, pushing his long hair out of his dreamy eyes.
+We spent every waking moment together and many of those moments were shared with Danny, our third Musketeer, the one that had introduced us and was a best friend to both of us.

 I never was sure why Glenn broke up with me - I was devastated when it happened.
 I was positive that it was because I wasn't attractive enough or interesting enough or fill-in-the-blank enough.
 Anyway, not long after that he quit school and disappeared from my life.